 Solely posting content won’t get you far without facilitating meaningful interactions with your brand fans.
 Today’s modern consumer wants to get to know the brands they purchase from.
 They want to ensure your values align with theirs and they seek out personalized experiences with the brands they purchase from.
 Consistently engaging with your community will be the key to success on Facebook.
 Whether you reply to comments, drop a conversation starter or ask for your community’s opinion, anything that makes your audience feel seen and heard will be valuable.

-While each social channel has their own purpose, Facebook is a prime channel for building and growing a community.
-At the end of the day, loyal fans equate to business growth—both via repeat purchases, and from the word of mouth marketing for your brand they create.
+While each social channel has its own purpose, Facebook is a prime channel for building and growing a community.
+At the end of the day, loyal fans equate to business growth—both via repeat purchases and from the word-of-mouth marketing for your brand they create.
 By consistently posting valuable content, engaging with your community, and listening to valuable feedback, brands can leverage Facebook to form authentic connections and create a winning strategy for growth.